 Field/Button Action panel Type in your SQL Query.
 The field provides the facilities of the Common Code Editor, such as Intelli-sense.
 The Select statement must include the alias 'Series'.
 For Heat Maps and Bar Charts you also have the option of grouping the results using the alias 'GroupName'.
-For example: Select t_object .Status AS Series, t_object .Author AS GroupName from t_object Using SQL, you can also use the 'ChartValue' alias to reflect the actual value of an instance, as captured in a Tagged Value.
-With the dialog fields, two instances of a property such as Cost have an equal value of 1, whereas the SQL can capture the value of Cost being, say, 6 and 1 and so represent the first instance with a Heat Map cell that is 6 times larger than the second.
-This is an example of such a SQL statement: select t_object.Name AS Series, Packages.Name AS GroupName, aColor.[Value] AS Color, aSize.[Value] AS ChartValue from t_object, t_package RootPackage, t_package Packages, t_objectproperties aColor, t_objectproperties aSize This statement can also be used for Bar Charts, except that the 'Color' alias is ignored; the 'Color' alias applies only to Heat Maps.
-Additionally, you can also use # <macro>#s as string replacers in any WHERE statements in your query, as for other SQL Search Queries.</macro> ОК Click on this button to execute the query, close the dialog and generate the Chart.
+For example: Select t_object.Status AS Series, t_object.Author AS GroupName from t_object Using SQL, you can also use the 'ChartValue' alias to reflect the actual value of an instance, as captured in a Tagged Value.
+With the dialog fields, two instances of a property such as Cost have an equal value of 1, whereas the SQL can capture the value of Cost being, say, 6 and 1 and so represent the first instance

+with a Heat Map cell that is 6 times larger

+than the second.
+This is an example of

+such a SQL statement:

+select t_object.Name AS Series,

+Packages.Name AS GroupName,

+aColor.[Value] AS Color,

+aSize.[Value] AS ChartValue

+from t_object , t_package

+RootPackage, t_package Packages,

+t_objectproperties aColor,

+t_objectproperties aSize

+This statement can also be used for Bar

+Charts, except that the 'Color' alias is

+ignored; the 'Color' alias applies only to

+Heat Maps.

+Additionally, you can also use

+<macro>#s as string replacers in any</macro>

+WHERE statements in your query, as for

+other SQL Search Queries.

+OK Click on this button to execute the query,

+close the dialog and generate the Chart.

+Cancel Click on this button to abort the changes

+and close the dialog.